Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Experiments

 \subsubsection{Return Accumulation}

-We were able to accumulate more returns compared to the benchmark index in all settings and NNOMP-PGD in most of the settings (Tables \ref{tb:sp} and \ref{tb:nas} (Ret.)).
-It is clear that sparse portfolios are much more efficient compared to benchmark (full) portfolios (Fig. \ref{fig:investment}).
-However, regarding comparisons between portfolio-sparse and turnover-sparse methods and the various tracking measures, we acquired varying results depending on dataset and period.
-First, when we applied the empirical tracking error (ETE) as the tracking measure, turnover-sparse methods (Proposed[T, ETE]) generally performed better than portfolio-sparse methods (Proposed[P, ETE]) with the exception of NASDAQ100 2015-2019.
-This seems intuitive since turnover-sparse methods sparsifise the turnover, which directly affects the transaction costs.
-In the worst case rebalancing scenario, portfolios constructed by portfolio-sparse methods sells all assets in possesion, and newly buys completely different assets.
-In this case the transaction cost would be $\$2K_1$ (assuming the minimum cost is dominant).
-In comparison, the worst case scenario for portfolios constructed by turnover-sparse methods is always $K_2$.
-However, examining how this behaviour differed in NASDAQ100 2015-2019, we expect some variance in the results depending on the dataset.
+Our proposed methods outperformed the benchmark index and other comparative methods in terms of return accumulation across most settings, as detailed in Tables \ref{tb:sp} and \ref{tb:nas} (Ret.).
+It is also clear that sparse portfolios are much more efficient compared to benchmark (full) portfolios (Fig. \ref{fig:investment}).
+However, regarding comparisons between portfolio-sparse and turnover-sparse methods and the various tracking measures, we acquired varying results depending on the dataset and period.

+First, when we applied the empirical tracking error (ETE) as the tracking measure, turnover-sparse methods (Proposed[T, ETE]) generally performed better than portfolio-sparse methods (Proposed[P, ETE]).
+This seems intuitive since turnover-sparse methods sparsify the turnover, which directly affects the transaction costs.
+In the worst-case rebalancing scenario, portfolios constructed by portfolio-sparse methods sell all assets in possesion and newly buy completely different assets.
+In this case, the transaction cost would be $\$2K_1$ (assuming the minimum cost is dominant).
+In comparison, the worst-case scenario for portfolios constructed by turnover-sparse methods is always $K_2$.

-Next, when downside risk (DR) was applied, Proposed[P, DR] methods generally performed better than turnover-sparse methods (Proposed[T, DR]).
-Note that this was also inconsistent in NASDAQ100 2015-2019.
-Unfortunately, we do not have a rational explanation for this, but we speculate this caused by the vulnerable nature of a nonconvex formulation.
-We will further discuss this in Section \ref{sec:init}.
-In addition to the above behaviour, DR applied methods performed moderately in comparison to ETE applied methods.
+However, results became more varied and inconsistent when applying the downside risk (DR) as the tracking measure.
+At present, we lack a definitive explanation for these inconsistencies, though we speculate they may stem from the challenges associated with the nonconvex nature of the formulation, a topic we further discuss in Section \ref{sec:experiments}-\ref{sec:init}.
+In addition to the above behavior, DR-applied methods performed moderately in comparison to ETE-applied methods.
 We expected DR to accumulate more returns than ETE, but there are some results where ETE outperformed the DR counterpart.
-Although DR trades-off tracking accuracy for return, we can see from the results that the trade-off is not always beneficial.
+While DR is designed to trade tracking accuracy for potentially higher returns, our results indicate that this trade-off does not consistently yield the expected benefits.